in2code-de/in2faq/Readme.md

 A command controller allows you to import old EXT:irfaq records into new tables

+## Local development
+A ddev development environment is provided (adapted from https://github.com/a-r-m-i-n/ddev-for-typo3-extensions).

+### How to use ddev envirmonment
+Install ddev (https://ddev.readthedocs.io/en/stable/#installation) and run the following commands:

+1. Start containers
+`ddev start`
+2. Install TYPO3 v11 and v12
+`ddev install-all`.
+3. Import data (databases for v11 and for v12)
+`ddev import-dbs`.

 ## Changelog

 | Version | Date       | State      | Description                                                                                                                          |